-Assessment Offence A breach of assessment regulations, as defined in the General Regulations or
+Assessment Offence A breach of assessment regulations, as defined in the General Regulations or various University literature, but mean the same thing.

 Quality Assurance Framework.
-Assessment Offence, Examination Offence and Academic Misconduct may be used interchangeably across various expert is essential, such as the relevance of unauthorised materials in a written examination; or whether unreferenced material can be considered
+'Assessment Offence', 'Examination Offence' and 'Academic Misconduct' or similar may be used interchangeably across expert is essential, such as the relevance of unauthorised materials in a written examination; or whether unreferenced material can be considered common knowledge within that area of academic research.